The unique Broadnose Pipefish! A fairly common fish in Malta that you probably never spotted

 The fish is part of the sea horse family and is typically found in the Eastern Atlantic, Baltic Sea, Black Sea, Sea of Azov and the Mediterranean Sea.

-It has an elongated and slender body with a distinctive mouth, but it’s mostly known for its extraordinary camouflage abilities, a practise they use to avoid attacks from prey.
+It has an elongated and slender body with a distinctive mouth, but it’s mostly known for its extraordinary camouflage abilities, a practice used to avoid attacks from prey.

 Were you lucky enough to ever spot one?